bitterjug/devjournal-crypto/devjournal.markdown

 - Add [django-cuser](https://github.com/Alir3z4/django-cuser)-

-  Not such a good idea, the ruforum user stuff has switched out the user model and Cuser doesn't know how to work with different ones.
+  Not such a good idea, the Ruforum user stuff has switched out the user model and Cuser doesn't know how to work with different ones.
 Marko says `request.user` has current user.
   Maybe just put that into `aptivate.data` and use to fill the field in js?